 A quorum of Harmony stockholders is necessary to hold a valid meeting.
 A quorum will be present at the Harmony special meeting if a majority of the outstanding shares entitled to vote at the meeting are represented in person or by proxy.
 Abstentions and broker non-votes will count as present for the purposes of establishing a quorum.
 The Harmony initial stockholders hold approximately 24.2% of the outstanding shares of Harmony Common Stock, none of which are public shares.
-Such shares, as well as any shares of common stock acquired in the open market by the Harmony initial stockholders, are expected to be voted in favor of the proposals presented at the special meeting will require the following votes:
+Such shares, as well as any shares of common stock acquired in the open market by the Harmony initial stockholders, are expected to be voted in favor of the proposals presented at the special meeting.
+The proposals presented at the special meeting will require the following votes: